1792–93 United States Senate elections: Change in composition

 Note: There were no political parties in this Congress.
 Members are informally grouped into factions of similar interest, based on an analysis of their voting record.

 Virginia's elections are considered a single race here.

 Before the elections

 After the June 1792 admission of Kentucky.

 Results of the election

 Beginning of the next Congress

 Two Pro-Administration senators (Benjamin Hawkins of North Carolina and John Langdon of New Hampshire) changed to Anti-Administration.

 The vacant seat in Pennsylvania was filled February 28, 1793 by an Anti-Administration senator.

 Race summaries

-Except if/when noted, the number following candidates is the whole number vote(s), not a percentage.

 Elections during the 2nd Congress

 In these elections, the winner was seated before March 4, 1793; ordered by election date.

 Races leading to the 3rd Congress

 In these regular elections, the winner was seated on March 4, 1793; ordered by state.

 All of the elections involved the Class 2 seats.

 Election in 1793 during the 3rd Congress

 In this special election, the winner was seated after March 4, 1793, the beginning of the next Congress.